txstate-etc/ldap-async/README.md

 }
 ```

+## Close the pool
+Generally you want to let the pool do its thing for the entire life of your process, but if you are sure you're done with it, you can call `await client.close()` and it will wait for all existing requests to finish, then empty the pool so that everything can be garbage collected.
+The pool is still valid, so if you make another request, the pool will open back up and work normally.

 ## Typescript
 This library is written in typescript and provides its own types.
 For added convenience, methods that return
 objects will accept a generic so that you can specify the return type you expect: